Lambeth Country Show

 Acts and artists to have played the main stage at the show have included Mad Professor, Saxon Sound, Alabama 3, Soul II Soul, Horace Andy, Twinkle Brothers, General Levy, Luciano, Loose Ends, Aswad, Max Romeo, Alison Limerick, Incognito, and Johnny Clarke.

 The 2012 show was originally cancelled, and then postponed to September, to avoid clashing with the London Olympics.

 In 2018, the council courted controversy by announcing that the previously open festival would be enclosed by a perimeter fence along with full bag searches and increased security.

 The show has historically been held on the third weekend in July, but since 2023 moved to the second week of June as Lambeth Council handed over management of the show to a private events company as part of the Brockwell Live series of festivals held in the park.

 The show celebrated its 50th anniversary in June 2024.

+Citing budget pressures, the 2026 show has been cancelled.
+Its not known as yet whether it will return in 2027.